yingkitw/anycli/ARCHITECTURE.md

 ## Overview

-IBM Cloud CLI AI is a modular, trait-based Rust application that translates natural language queries into IBM Cloud CLI commands using WatsonX AI and RAG (Retrieval-Augmented Generation).
+CUC (Cloud Universal CLI) is a modular, trait-based Rust application that translates natural language queries into cloud CLI commands using WatsonX AI and RAG (Retrieval-Augmented Generation).
+It provides a unified interface for multiple cloud providers including IBM Cloud, AWS, GCP, Azure, and VMware vSphere.

 ## Rust Edition